TACC/summer-institute-2021-tapis-actors/work_with_actors.rst

     }

-Above, you can see the plain text name, description, and any default environment variables that were passed on the command line.
+Above, you can see the plain text name, description that were passed on the command line.
 In addition, you can see the "status" of the actor is "READY", meaning it is ready to receive and act on messages.
 Finally, you can list all actors visible to you with: